etherfi-protocol/etherfi-avs-operator-CLI/README.md

            // submit resulting output as a gnosis TX via AVS admin gnosis

+3. Ask the eOracle team to manually set the alias address from the input to be associated with the target operator
+4. Once the eOracle has confirmed set the alias address, you may proceed to tell the node operator to begin running the node software

 ---

 # Adding a new AVS to the CLI